Muslim Rashtriya Manch

+History

+MRM was formally established on 24 December 2002, in a meeting held at the residence of journalist Muzaffer Hussain and his wife Nafisa Husain.
+Its formation came shortly after the 2002 Gujarat riots.
+Key figures in attendance included K. S. Sudarshan, the then-Supreme Commander of the RSS, along with prominent RSS leaders such as M. G. Vaidya, Indresh Kumar, and Madan Das.
+Muslim religious leaders and intellectuals also participated in the meeting.
+Indresh Kumar, protege of Sudarshan, assumed a leading role in shaping the organisation's direction.

 Ideology and activism

 The MRM was founded with the stated aim of bringing Muslim communities close to Hindus in India.
 It states that Muslim suspicions of the RSS and its affiliates are misplaced, and that the Indian National Congress is responsible for leadership within the Muslim community.
 The MRM has also expressed support for many of the causes espoused by the RSS, including the banning of cow-slaughter.
 Its national convener, Mohammed Afzal, stated that the organisation faced significant resistance in the days following the Godhra train burning and the 2002 Gujarat riots.

 In November 2009 the Jamiat Ulema-e-Hind, one of the largest Islamic organisations in India, passed a resolution describing Vande Mataram as an un-Islamic song.
 The MRM expressed opposition to the resolution.
 Afzal stated "Our Muslim brothers should not follow the fatwa as Vande Mataram is the national song of the country and every Indian citizen should respect and recite it."
 The MRM stated further that Muslims who refused to sing it were opponents of both Islam and India.
 In August 2008, MRM organised a Paigham-e-Aman (message of peace) yatra from the Red Fort in Delhi to Kashmir in support of land allocation for the Amarnath pilgrimage.
 Led by the Jharkhand Shahee-Imam Moulana Hizb Rehman Merthi, the 50 activists of the yatra were initially stopped at the border of Jammu & Kashmir.
 They were later allowed to go to Jammu where they held meetings with the Shri Amarnath Sangharsh Samiti.